Legdies/GaiaParserProject/readme.md

 python3 gaia.py verify
 ```

-I hope it was useful but you always can use --help arg inside.
+I hope it was useful, but you always can use --help arg inside.